mc-carlessi/MySQL-Essential-Bootcamp-2024/innodb-cluster/innodb-cluster.md

         AND tables.table_schema NOT IN ('information_schema', 'mysql', 'performance_schema');</copy>
     ```

 4. Most probably we have the table world.city_part without primary key.
-So let's add one
+So let's fix it
     ```
     <span style="color:blue">mysql-primary></span> <copy>desc world.city_part;</copy>
     ```